 https://online.nursing.georgetown.edu/blog/questions-about-herd-immunity-vaccines/#how-to-talk-to-family-and-friends-about-vaccines-and-herd-immunity

-Science Communication about COVID Vaccine
+Science Communication about Vaccines

-- Communication Resources from the de Beaumont Foundation:
+- de Beaumont Foundation

-Slides: Changing the COVID Conversation - Words That Work in COVID Communications (Powerpoint): Insights and practical tips for communicating about COVID-19 (Published 12-9-2020)
+- Slides: Changing the COVID Conversation - Words That Work in COVID Communications (Powerpoint) Insights and practical tips for communicating about COVID-19 (Published 12-9-2020)

-Slides: The Language of Vaccine Acceptance (Powerpoint): Insights and practical tips for communicating about COVID-19 vaccines (Published 12-28-20)
+- Slides: The Language of Vaccine Acceptance (Powerpoint) Insights and practical tips for communicating about COVID-19 vaccines (Published 12-28-20)

 - Building Trust in and Access to a COVID-19 Vaccine Within Communities of Color and Tribal Nations (December 2020) co-authored by Trust for America’s Health (TFAH), the National Medical Association (NMA) and UnidosUS